 Buy walls and sell walls can be seen as indicators of the health of a cryptocurrency and general market trend.
 As such, they can be useful for traders and potential investors.

-Before we delve into a more detailed explanation, let’s define what an order book is, and why this is important to know in relation to buy and sell walls.
+Before we delve into a more detailed explanation, let’s define what an order book is and why this is important to know in relation to buy and sell walls.

-What is an Order Book?
+What Is an Order Book?

 When buy orders (green) match sell orders (red) on the order book at the same price, a trade is made.
-If the buy orders and sell orders don’t match, they will be placed into the order book until an order is made that does match.
+If the buy orders and sell orders don’t match, they’ll be placed into the order book until an order is made that does match.Bybit’s order book

-What is a Market Depth Chart?
+What Is a Market Depth Chart?

-(1) A wall appears significantly and quickly
+1. A wall appears significantly and quickly

 If a wall appears significantly and quickly, it suggests that there isn’t an accumulation of orders at the same price but rather one big order.
 Sometimes walls can appear quickly and then disappear as the whale achieves their goal of price manipulation.
 This is an example of an artificial wall.

 2. An order has been on the order book for a while